helyo-world/helyo.world/_posts/2017-03-29-howto-contribute-oss-with-git.md

 author: eric
 cover: /images/developer-headache.jpg
 tags:
+- git
+- opensource
 - tools
-- git
 ---

-In this article…
+In this article we're going to review a couple of `git` best practices that will make you the dream contributor for any open-source project maintainer.
+Well, provided you can code as well of course! :wink:

 ---